julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    1. make sure that user summary is always used unless auto summary has more likes
-    2. use user summaries in tmap if they exist
+    1. use user summaries in tmap if they exist
-    3. refactors / purge duplicate code
+    2. refactors / purge duplicate code
-    4. More
+    3. More
-    5. NSFW tags
+    4. NSFW tags
         -hide from top / tmap unless you check a box or something
-    6. find some way to cache the stupid github.com/lestrrat-go/httpcc download
+    5. find some way to cache the stupid github.com/lestrrat-go/httpcc download

+nice to do:
+- privacy policy about scraping websites / FITM-Bot user agent, etc.

 ### Features